Divided Attention: Unsupervised Multi-Object Discovery with Contextually Separated Slots: Introduction

 \subsection{Related Work}

-\textbf{Unsupervised motion segmentation. } Optical flow \cite{horn1981determining, sun2010secrets, sun2018pwc,teed2020raft} estimates a dense motion field between frames.
-To segment it, one can solve a partial differential equation (PDE) \cite{memin2002hierarchical }, group sparse trajectories \cite{ochs2013segmentation,keuper2015motion,keuper2016multi} or decompose it into layers \cite{wang1994representing, weiss1996unified, sun2010layered, lao2018extending}.
-The number of segments is determined either from user input or through heuristics \cite{taylor2015causal}.
-However, these methods require processing a video batch and/or solving energy minimization at run time, which makes them impractical at scale.
+\textbf{Unsupervised motion segmentation. } Early methods segment dense optical flow \cite{horn1981determining} by optimizing a designed objective through the evolution of a partial differential equation (PDE) \cite{memin2002hierarchical }, decomposing it into layers \cite{wang1994representing, weiss1996unified, sun2010layered, lao2018extending}, or grouping sparse trajectories \cite{ochs2013segmentation,keuper2015motion,keuper2016multi}.
+The number of clusters/layers/objects was determined by regularization parameters or explicitly enforced, and these methods require solving complex optimization problems at inference time.

-When using deep neural networks, the number of partitions that a generic segmentation network handles is often determined by the number of output channels \cite{noh2015learning,zhao2017pyramid,chen2017deeplab}, which matches with object classes defined by the user.
-In the absence of pre-defined object classes, many motion segmentation methods \cite{Tokmakov17, fusionseg, song2018pyramid} perform binary partition into ``foreground'' and ``background,'' sometimes referred to as motion saliency \cite{hu2018unsupervised, Fan_2019_CVPR, Li_2019_ICCV, Akhter_2020_WACV}.
-This assumes that the data contain a dominant moving object.

-Bootstrapping objects from motion \cite{yang2021dystab,choudhury2022guess} is also related to multi-region segmentation, but again extending binary schemes to multi-region is non-trivial, as there is neither the notion of foreground and background nor an ordering of the regions.
-Some methods revisit layered models by utilizing supervised training on synthetic data \cite{xie2022segmenting} or replacing variational optimization with neural networks \cite{ye2022sprites}.
-Like older layered decomposition approaches, both require longer video batches.
-In DivA, we simply use image-flow pairs as model input, which makes it more widely applicable and more efficient at inference time.

-Some unsupervised moving object segmentation methods \cite{wang2022tokencut, ponimatkin2023simple} use self-supervised pre-trained image features (e.g. DINO \cite{caron2021emerging}) from ImageNet \cite{deng2009imagenet}.
-Other unsupervised moving object detection methods \cite{bao2022discovering,bao2023object} rely on motion segmentation \cite{dave2019towards} that leverages supervised image features from MS-COCO \cite{lin2014microsoft}.
-While we are not against any form of pre-training, these methods are tangential to ours.
-The goal of our work is to explore the limits of fully unsupervised object discovery, given the primal nature of the task.
-Therefore, we choose to rely on self- and cross-modal consistency as learning criteria without any external pre-training.